Start Smart: Guidelines for Introducing Letter Recognition

 Stagger Tricky Letters

 Teach the more challenging letters apart from each other.
-Separating the letters that are easily confused can help children avoid too much confusion.
-This includes letters that are auditorily confusing, like ‘Pp’, ‘Bb’, and ‘Vv’, and also letters that are visually confusing, like ‘b’ and ‘d”.
-It’s best to stagger these when introducing them and to ensure your child or student has mastered one before introducing a similar letter name or shape.
+Separating the easily confused letters can help children avoid too much confusion.
+This includes letters that are auditorily confusing, like ‘Pp’, ‘Bb’, and ‘Vv’, and also visually confusing letters, like ‘b’ and ‘d’.
+It’s best to stagger these and ensure your child or student has mastered one before introducing a similar letter name or shape.

 Discover Tricks and Tips with Common Letter Reversals